-They were selling to a wealthier and more intelligent market than today (it was before food additives, vaccines and sodium-fluoride had reduced the average IQ) and the general pubic were expected to be capable of interpreting things like Nyquist’s Charts and be familiar with terms like ‘harmonic distortion’, ‘slew rates’ & ‘frequency response’ which today are only reserved for that bizarre and tiny segment of the human population known as audiophiles.
+They were selling to a wealthier and more intelligent market than today (it was before “Diet, injections and injunctions” had reduced the average IQ) and the general pubic were expected to be capable of interpreting things like Nyquist Charts and be familiar with terms like ‘harmonic distortion’, ‘slew rates’ & ‘frequency response’ which today are only reserved for that bizarre and tiny segment of the human population known as audiophiles.

 The World’s First Receiver: The Harmon Kardon Festival TA230